 Want to experience whitewater rafting for yourself?
-Join us for an adventure and meet our staff on our media day.
-Contact Sarah Binder or Nancy Pilecki at 800-443-8554 to reserve your space.
+Join us for an adventure and meet our staff.
+Contact Sarah Binder or Nancy Pilecki at 800-443-8554 to set up your personal whitewater rafting experience.
 We look forward to introducing you to our expert staff.
 Whitewater rafting on the Lehigh River is great family fun and adventure that anyone will enjoy.
-If you are interested in attending in June 2016 (date tbd) please contact us and we will provide more information as soon as it is available.
+We’ll work with you to set up a date and time that is most convenient in your schedule.

 How Safe is an Adventure Vacation?

 Finding the Right Outfitter for Your Vacation Adventure

 Whitewater Rafting Dam Releases Draw Thousands to Lehigh River Trips in Pennsylvania